 Located just north of Old Town, Fort Collins, kayakers, tubers and kids of all ages can enjoy the Poudre River and all it has to offer.
-This park will bring the river back to a more natural state, help connect the river to downtown, provide safe access to the river, and improve the river floodplain.
+The Poudre River Whitewater Park brings the river back to a more natural state, helps to connect the river to downtown, provides safe access to the river, and improves the river floodplain.

 The Poudre River Whitewater Park is an important point on the Heritage Trail where water in industry, agriculture and recreation converge.
 Look for the Heritage Trail iconography on the interpretive signs within the park.

 Click here to learn about the history of the Coy Ditch as it relates to water for agriculture.
 Click here for more information about water for industry with the Fort Collins Power Plant.
 Or, click here to understand the former Coy Diversion structure’s impact on water in recreation.

 Open to the public, year-round, from 5am-11pm

 Visitors have access to two boating features for kayakers and tubers, a pedestrian bridge crossing the Poudre River, a south bank terrace with seating overlooking the river, and a play area for kids.
 A portion of the riverbank offers full access to people with disabilities.

 Beyond the river, the park offers places to sit and walk, off-street parking and access to the Poudre Trail from the south bank terrace.